otigges/ms365-admin-scripts/README.md

 ## Prerequisites

-In order to adminstrate Azure AD groups, users, and their policies in Microsoft Teams you need to install these Powershell Modules:
+In order to administrate Azure AD groups, users, and their policies in Microsoft Teams you need to install these Powershell Modules:

 `Install-Module AzureAdPreviews`